-'''

-win32.zip

-REDUCE version for Windows NT, Windows 95 or 98

-win31.zip

-REDUCE version for Windows 3.1

-dos386.zip

-REDUCE version for DOS (will be completed later)

-alphant.zip

-REDUCE version for DEC Alpha Windows NT (will be completed later)

-packages.zip

-REDUCE sources of packages

-doc

-a folder which contains documents (not compressed) which can be read

-immediately with an appropriate browser without being copied onto

-disk.
-It can of course be useful to copy these files to disks in order to

-support users on a network.

-a folder which contains software which may be useful for browsing doc-

-other

-uments or displaying graphics.
-This software is NOT part of REDUCE

-in any form.
-It is put on the CD-ROM in case the network connection

-of your system is not powerful enough to fetch large data files.
-Please

-consult the README file in this folder
+a folder which contains software which may be useful for browsing documents a folder which contains software which may be useful for browsing documents or displaying graphics.
+This software is NOT part of REDUCE in any form.
+It is put on the CD-ROM in case the network connection of your system is not powerful enough to fetch large data files.
+Please consult the README file in this folder.

-containing setup.exe and scripts

-. setup

-disk1

-unzip and some utilities

-'''